utmapp/docs.getutm.app/scripting/scripting.md

 {% include toc.md %}

-UTM provides power users with access to an AppleScript bridge interface paired with a command line interface.
-Note that not all features are currently supported in the scripting interface and feedback is welcome on what should be added.
+UTM provides power users with access to Shortcuts intents and an AppleScript bridge interface paired with a command line interface.
+Note that not all features are currently supported in the automation interface and feedback is welcome on what should be added.

+## Shortcuts
+UTM provides basic actions to the Shortcuts app which you can use to build a workflow.
+Currently, there exists actions to:
+* Find a virtual machine by keywords and/or its status
+* Start/stop/pause/resume/restart a virtual machine
+* Send keystrokes and mouse clicks to a running virtual machine

 ## AppleScript
+For more advanced automation, UTM provides an AppleScript interface.
 Details on the verbs and nouns available in the scripting interface can be found [here]({% link scripting/reference.html %}) or in the AppleScript dictionary.
 To browse the dictionary:

 1. Open "Script Editor" (found in Applications → Utilities)
 2. In the menu bar choose File → Open Dictionary... (or Shift+Cmd+O)